-I thought that it was just a Wildcat, but these aircraft were restored by enthusiasts after the war and are flying around in various air shows.
-I wonder they call such an aircraft a ghost fighter?
+I thought it was just a Wildcat, but these aircraft were restored by enthusiasts after the war and are flying around in various air shows.
+I wonder if they call such an aircraft a ghost fighter?
 I don’t understand well, but anyway, it looks like Wildcat.

 The runner included two types of white and blue molded colors.

-I haven’t decided which coloring to choose, yet.
+I haven’t decided which coloring to choose yet.

 The basic painting is in progress.
 I can no longer change the plan at this stage.